mdn/content/files/en-us/mdn/guidelines/code_guidelines/general/index.md

 ### Highlight good and bad practice examples

-As you will notice from looking around these guidelines, the code blocks that are supposed to be good practice examples are highlighted with a smiley face in green, and the code blocks that are supposed to be bad practice examples are highlighted with a sad face in red.
+As you will notice from looking around these guidelines, the code blocks that are supposed to be good practice examples are highlighted with a check mark in green, and the code blocks that are supposed to be bad practice examples are highlighted with a white cross with a red circle.

 To do this, you first use the MDN editor controls to put your code block in a `<pre>` block and give it appropriate syntax highlighting.
 The source of the code will look something like this: